 “We must all suffer one of two things: the pain of discipline or the pain of regret or disappointment.” — Jim Rohn

 The other antidote to immense pain is conscious living.
-Living with intent and being conscious of yourself, your thoughts and others will stave off the immense pain of depression and fear.
+Living with intent and being conscious of yourself, your thoughts, and others will stave off the immense pain of depression and fear.
 This requires that you must decide everyday to live in a great state, regardless of your external circumstances.
 You may be thinking, “But Sean, you don’t know what type of pain I’ve been through.
 You don’t live where I live.
 You don’t make what I do.
-You don’t have my negative relatives…..”
-C’mon.
-We’ve all experienced massive pain in our lives both physical and emotional.
+You don’t have my negative relatives…” C’mon.
+We’ve all experienced massive pain in our lives both physically and emotionally.
 The only difference between people who move forward and those who don’t is where they decide to live.
-Those who carry on make the conscious decision to live an a different emotional space than those who carry pain with them.
+Those who carry on make the conscious decision to live in a different emotional space than those who carry pain with them.
 Whatever has happened in your life, it’s your choice how you let that shape your emotional and physical state.
 Decide today to live in gratitude and not fear.
 Strength and not timidity.
 Energy and not depression.

 We cannot escape pain, for there will always be at least the pain of discipline.
 But that pain is much less than the massive pain of living a lifetime of regret.
 Decide to live an incredible life regardless of what is happening to you.
-And remember, it’s not what happens to us, but what we do about it that makes all the difference in our world.
+And remember, it’s not what happens to us, but rather what we do about it, that makes all the difference in our world.